CoderGeoff/DependencyInversionJava/README.md

 ## Getting started

-1. Clone the repository
+1. Clone the repository, checking out the master branch (this is the default)
 2. Open Eclipse
 3. Set the Eclipse workspace at the root directory of the repository
-4. Run the JUnit tests in `siemens.plm.dependencyinversion.snakesandladders.tests` and `siemens.plm.dependencyinversion.snakesandladdersdependencyinversion.tests`
+4. Run the JUnit tests in `siemens.plm.dependencyinversion.snakesandladders.tests`
-5. Have a look at the code in `siemens.plm.dependencyinversion.snakesandladders` and `siemens.plm.dependencyinversion.snakesandladders.tests`, as indicated below:
+5. Have a look at the code in `siemens.plm.dependencyinversion.snakesandladders` as indicated below:

 # Code that doesn't adhere to the Dependency Inversion Principle